Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Cryptocurrencies are complex and highly speculative, and buying any form of digital currency comes with a high level of risk.
 It's essential to understand and appreciate those risks before making any purchases.

-Ethereum’s myriad of potential use cases in the real world makes it a project of great interest, and the battle to solve scalability issues to improve transaction speeds and lower fees will be crucial.
+Ethereum's myriad potential use cases in the real world make it a project many are watching with great interest, and the battle to solve scalability issues to improve transaction speeds and lower fees will be crucial.

 Whether this statement holds true or not remains to be seen.

 |Ben Ritchie, Managing Director, Digital Capital Management||Sagi Bakshi, CEO, Coinmama||Kate Baucherel, Digital Strategist, Galia Digital||Sarah Bergstrand, COO, BitBull Capital|